|Associate Professors Baldwin (Chair), Miller, Swensen

 The Max Kade German Center in Lawrence Hall serves the department both as a seminar room and as a common room.
 It offers audiovisual facilities, German television broadcasts, a German reference library, and current German periodicals.
 The center is also the site of lectures, film screenings, and a weekly coffee hour.

-Each year, native speakers from the University of Freiburg join the department to assist students.
 In addition, the German department shares the Keck Humanities Resource Center with other arts and humanities departments.
 Here German audio, video, and computer resources are available for laboratory work in connection with language classes as well as for independent studies.

 University of Freiburg Visiting Instructors